Sahale Pass Holders 2019/20 Season Message

 What are the exclusive events and activities that Sahale Gold Members are invited to?

 Members will be invited to quarterly get-togethers with the Meadows’ leadership team.
 We envision an early breakfast in Vertical, an informal presentation and Q&A; then an early load on the Mt.
 Hood Express for a half hour before it opens to the public.
 We will finalize dates but we’d expect these to be scheduled in December, February and April; plus a summer get together as well.
 There will also be “Members Only” shopping events at Meadows PDX or Outer Limits a few times each season offering special retail items and added loyalty rewards.
-And you better believe we’re going to have a heck of a grand opening party for when Sahale opens - planned for December of 2020.

 Is my Sahale Gold Membership transferable?

 No - it’s not a transferable pass - in that way it acts like an individual All Access Pass.
 However, you have the ability to reassign your Sahale Membership to a different individual once each season.
 So if you are injured, have to relocate, or any reason, you can reassign your membership to someone else for the remainder of that year.
 On the June 30 following the reassignment, the membership reverts back to you and you have the ability to reassign it to someone else if you need to for the next season.

 Does the Sahale Gold Membership include parking privileges?